 First of all, I’d just like to make it clear that I know the title is a really bad pun, but it just had to be done.
 Now, before we visit any country I always put a post on Facebook stating where we’re going.
 These are usually met with comments ranging from “Cool” to “Have a nice time.”
 This time, however, when I mentioned we were going to Prague the comments were “The best place EVER!!!” and “Prague is awesome,” as well as a laundry list of things to do there courtesy of my friends Glenn Harris and Ben Van Berkel.

-This had me perplexed, because in recent weeks we had been to Paris, Amsterdam and Brussels.
+This had me perplexed, because in recent weeks we had been to Paris, Amsterdam, and Brussels.
 Those are some pretty gnarly cities to visit, why all the excitement for Prague?
-Well, for one thing, I found out that The Czech Republic has the highest beer consumption per capita in the world.
-It’s all beginning to make sense now.
+Well, for one thing, I found out that The Czech Republic has the highest beer consumption per capita in the world so it all began to make sense.
 We also had a few added bonuses that would make our trip even better:

 We had seen some amazing sites on the way to the hotel so we wanted to unpack quickly and grab a bite to eat before everything shut.
 We were to find out that that wasn’t a problem, people in Prague seem to eat really late.